-For the Defense stars William Powell as Bill Foster.
-Bill is a slick defense lawyer famous for using any technicality or loophole to get his clients an acquittal, despite their obvious guilt.
-He’s so well-respected in the underworld that, when his car’s stolen, the crooks return it after getting a look at the registration.
+Powell plays Bill Foster, a slick defense lawyer so well-respected in the underworld that when his car’s stolen, the crooks return it after getting a look at the registration.

 Bill’s seeing a showgirl, Irene, played by Kay Francis.
 Irene wants Bill to marry her, but Bill says he’s not the marrying kind.
 Irene’s also seeing another guy, Jack, behind Bill’s back.
-Jack’s a nice-enough guy, but he lacks Bill’s swagger.
-Jack wants to marry Irene, but Irene just strings him along, hoping Bill will change his mind.
+Jack’s nice enough, but he lacks Bill’s swagger.
+Jack wants to marry Irene, but Irene just strings him along, hoping Bill will come around.

-Early one morning, Irene’s driving Jack home.
-They’ve been out all night and Jack’s pie-eyed drunk.
-Jack gropes at her, causing her to hit and kill a stranded motorist.
-Recognizing what being discovered with him at the early hour would do to Irene’s reputation, Jack insists she flee the scene.
-Jack stays and takes the rap for the death alone.
+Early one morning, Irene’s driving Jack home after a late night out.
+Pie-eyed drunk, Jack gropes at her, causing her to swerve and kill a stranded motorist.
+Jack insists Irene flee the scene and takes the manslaughter rap alone.

-As melodramas go, For the Defense isn’t a bad one.
-Early on, when Bill’s riding high, his urbane charm, affinity for alcohol1, and underworld connections foreshadow Powell’s famous turn as Nick Charles in the Thin Man series of films.
-Francis plays well opposite him and doesn’t overact her part.
+As melodramas go, it’s not a bad one.
+Early on, when Bill’s riding high, his urbane charm, affinity for alcohol1, and underworld connections foreshadow Powell’s famous turn as Nick Charles in The Thin Man.
+His chemistry with Francis is good, and she doesn’t overact her part.

-Look fast for Gabby Hayes in an uncredited bit-part as a speakeasy waiter.↩
+Look fast for Gabby Hayes as a speakeasy waiter.↩